- Download our Moving to Colombia Guide (PDF)

 + PRO: Rentals are affordable

-No matter where expats choose to live in Colombia, they'll discover that accommodation is extremely affordable.
-While certain areas are cheaper than others, most expats live in apartment complexes with good security.
+No matter where you choose to live, you’ll discover that accommodation in Colombia is extremely affordable.
+While certain areas are cheaper than others, most people live in apartment complexes with good security.
 Many of these complexes also have amenities such as pools and gyms.
-On the other hand, those wanting to live in houses will discover that they are a lot more expensive and tend to be situated further from the city centre.
+On the other hand, if you want to live in a house, you’ll discover that they are a lot more expensive and tend to be situated further from the city centre.

 - CON: Not speaking Spanish may make securing a property difficult

-Many landlords in Colombia don't speak English, so expats who don't have a good command of Spanish should either enlist the help of a Spanish-speaking friend or use a real estate agent to find and negotiate a rental.
+Many landlords in Colombia don’t speak English, so if you don’t have a good command of Spanish, either enlist the help of a Spanish-speaking friend or use a real estate agent to find and negotiate a rental.
 Unscrupulous landlords are also more likely to try to overcharge or scam an English speaker.

 Cost of living in Colombia